zaengle/craft-toolbelt/docs/03-query-helpers.md

 ## `take()`

-`take()` accepts any of the above types and intelligently returns a Collection based on what you provided.

 It also accepts an optional second `limit` parameter that will limit the quantity of items in the returned collection.